attack-monkey/flat-code-guide/README.md

 > Anytime you see a mention to **The Prelude** you'll see a :hot_pepper: &nbsp; at the start of the line.
 If there is a mention to another library, you'll see a 🧩.

-Flat takes an fp (functional programming) over oo (object oriented) approach - so you won't see any classes or even prototype inheritance here.
-Instead code is organised into functions and pipes.
+Flat takes an fp (functional programming) over oo (object oriented) approach - so there is an emphasis on organising code into functions and pipes rather than oo based hierarchies.

 While Flat takes on fp principles, it doesn't dive anywhere near as deep.
 Flat is primarily concerned with making flat untangled, well organised and safe code.